rjcamatos/BMPFrameBuffer/README.md

-# Python BMPFrameBuffer
+# Python Virtual Frame Buffer

-A Python Frame Buffer With ability to save as Bitmap Image
+A Virtual Frame Buffer writen in python With ability to save as Bitmap Image